Tag Archives: Ike Barinholtz

 Neighbors 2 – Sorority Rising (2016), Seth Rogen, Rose Byrne

 Fast forward to now having seen the sequel, the film suffers from the dreaded sequel disease of repetition.
-Though certainly not to the levels that My Big Fat Greek Wedding 2 did this year, suffer it certainly does.
-As per the original movie, this one too was directed by Nicholas Stoller.
+Though certainly not to the levels that My Big Fat Greek Wedding 2 did this year, ‘suffer’ it certainly does.

-None of the performances by the stars including Seth Rogen, Rose Byrne, Zac Efron, Dave Franco or Chloë Grace Moretz were bad.
+As per the original movie, this one too is directed by Nicholas Stoller.
+A second bit of good news is that none of the performances by the stars including Seth Rogen, Rose Byrne, Zac Efron, Dave Franco, or Chloë Grace Moretz were bad.
 I just wasn’t much amused.
-In fact I’m quite certain that most of my laughing happened during the Neighbors 2 trailer.
+In fact, I’m certain that most of my laughing happened during the Neighbors 2 trailer.

 Neighbors 2 - Sorority Rising (2016), Chloë Grace Moretz